Sudanese authorities bury hundreds of victims of Darfur landslide

 Al-Zubair is leading rescue missions, hoping to recover more bodies and find survivors despite the lack of equipment and resources.

 The Aug.
-31 landslide that followed days of heavy rainfall in Tarasin, in the Marrah Mountains, could have possibly killed as many as 1,000, Mohamed Abdel-Rahman al-Nair, a spokesman for the Sudan Liberation Movement-Army, previously told the AP.
-The United Nations’ Office for the Coordination of Humanitarian Affairs had a similar death toll estimate, but said it’s hard to confirm the magnitude of the tragedy because the area is hard to reach.
+31 landslide that followed days of heavy rainfall in Tarasin, in the Marrah Mountains, could have possibly killed as many as 1,000, Mohamed Abdel-Rahman al-Nair, a spokesperson for the Sudan Liberation Movement-Army, previously told the AP.
+The United Nations’ Office for the Coordination of Humanitarian Affairs, OCHA, had a similar death toll estimate, but said it’s hard to confirm the magnitude of the tragedy because the area is hard to reach.

 The U.N. has said that efforts have been mobilized to support the impacted area, located more than 900 kilometers (560 miles) west of the capital, Khartoum.